Lucad44/tschuss/README.md

 Simple and fast customisable dropdown power menu for Linux systems.
 Please read the instructions below in order to configure it and customise it properly.

+# Run

+Run `tschuss` and exit via the `ESC` key.

+# Command line options

+There currently are 5 command line options.
+You can find out about them via the `--help` option.

 # Customisation - CSS
-Modify the `style.css` file in order to change the colour, background, font, borders and everything else CSS-related.
+Modify the `style.css` file in order to change the colour, background, font, raidiuses, borders and everything else CSS-related.

 There's a `#window` label that allows you to customise the main window where everything is placed upon.

-Then there are 5 button labels (namely `#button-shutdown`, `#button-reboot`, `#button-logout`, `#button-hibernate` and `#button-suspend`) whose properties you can edit in order to modify each of the 5 buttons individually.
+Then there are 6 button labels (namely `#shutdown`, `#reboot`, `#logout`, `#hibernate` and `#suspend`) whose properties you can edit in order to modify each of the 6 buttons individually.

+All the other single button labels inherit from this names, with a single hyphen in the middle.
+For example, `#shutdown-title` to edit the text in the top of the button, `#shutdown-label` to edit the main label in the centre and `#shutdown-description` to edit the text under the main label.

-If you need to modify all the `button` category at once, there's a `button` (**W/O** the '#', otherwise it won't work) label which shall suit your needs.
+If you need to modify all the `button` category at once, there's a `button` (**W/O** the '#') label which shall suit your needs.

-If you wish you can modify and rebuild the c-code directly if you need to change the labels' names, or make any other change.
+The `#top-text` `#bottom-text` refer instead to the paragraph you can add above or under respectively the button grid.

 # Configuration

-Edit the `tschuss.conf` configuration file, where you'll be able to to modify the size, ability to move it with your cursor and more.
+Edit the `tschuss.conf` configuration file, in order to modify the window's and button grid's properties.

-**Location**

-There are 9 possible locations which can be specified either by name or by number, the corresponding number is listed next to the names below, the default is centre.
-1. center 0
-2. top_left 1
-3. top 2
-4. top_right 3
-5. right 4
-6. bottom_right 5
-7. bottom 6
-8. bottom_left 7
-9. left 8

-In order to edit the location, you must insert a parameter (0-8 or the text equivalent) after the launch tschuss command.

-For example:

-    `tschuss 1`

-if you wish to launch it in the top-left corner.

-I highly recommend either setting up an hotkey to open the dropdown menu or a designated button.
-Check your desktop entry wiki if you don't know how to do that.
+The default path for the config file is `~/.config/tschuss/tschuss.conf`, but you can set any path via the `--config-file` command line option, altough not recommended.

+Here's a full list of all the options:

+# Window options

+**Height** (`height`)
+The height of the current windows.

+**Width** (`width`)
+Same thing, but in the other direction.

+**Border width** (`border width`)
+The distance between the button grid and the window external border.

+**Columns** (`columns`)
+The number of columns which will be present in the grid.
+Keep in mind that this will also affect the number of buttons per row.
+The value should be in the range [1-6], otherwise the default one (2) will be used.

+**Top paragraph** (`top_text`)
+Add a paragraph above the button grid (a title for example).
+If you don't want it just set the option to `""`.

+**Bottom paragraph** (`bottom_text`)
+Same thing as above, but below the grid this time.

+# Button options

+Remember that you can set a different option for every button.

+If you should set any of the following text options to `""` in order to turn them off, they shan't be displayed and the spacing and height will be fixed accordingly, so don't worry about it.

+**Title** (`title`)

+Text which will be positioned in the top third of the button.

+**Label** (`label`)

+Text which will be positioned in the middle of the button.

+**Description** (`description`)

+Text which will be position in the bottom third of the button.

+**Action** (`action`)

+The command which will be executed on the button press.
+There aren't any safety checks, so please don't do anything stupid (the string is parsed directly with the `system` function).

+**Style** (`style`)

+The style context of the button.
+As of now, the only two valid options are "circular" and "flat" (default).

+**Selected** (`style`)

+A boolean value.
+Set it to `true` to turn on the button, otherwise the button which will be skipped and the next buttons shifted one position back, in order to not leave any holes.

+**Invisible** (`invisible`)

+A boolean value.
+Similar to the `selected` option, but the buttons won't be shifted back with this option.
+The two options are NOT mutually exclusive.

+**Bind** (`bind`)

+Set a key to execute the `action` command when the program is open.
+As of now, you must use an ASCII (and not UNICODE) character, and write it in the config as an integer, corresponding to its value on the ASCII table.
+For example `'a'` should be written as '97' in the config.
+Check out https://en.wikipedia.org/wiki/ASCII for more information.
+NOTE that the `ESC` key (27) is reserved for exiting the program.

+# Final notes and troubleshooting

+**IMPORTANT**

+Keep in mind that as of now, ALL the values in the configuration must be set to something for the program to start, otherwise it will output an error.
+In the future I'll probably make some of the configurations optional and add default values for them as well.

+**Transparent background**

+I haven't had the possibility to check it myself, but you should be able to set a background transparecny via the CSS file on X11.

+Instead if your system is running on, for example, Wayland, you must do it from your display server configuration file.
+For example, on Hyprland you can add in your `hyprland.conf` config file this line:
+`windowrule = opacity <opacity value> override,^(Tschuss)$`

+**Moving the window to a certain position**

+Again, you must do this from your display server's configuration.
+In Hyprland, for example, you could do:
+`windowrule = move <x pixel> <y pixel>,^(Tschuss)$` Keep in mind that coordinates are referring to bottom-left corner of the window on Hyprland.
+If you need more information, look it up on your display server's wiki.
+I'm fairly certain I could add the option to specify the coordinates directly in the program on X11, I'll eventually release an update if that's the case.